 All U.S. government purchases using the purchase card are tax exempt.
 Cardholders must ensure the merchant is aware of the tax exempt status prior to placing the order.
 If tax was paid, the cardholder is entitled to receive a refund from the merchant.
 If the merchant requests a tax exempt form, the cardholder should provide a copy of either the state tax letter or the Federal Tax Identification Number (TIN).
-Copies of the different state tax letters can be downloaded at:
+Copies of the different state tax letters can be downloaded at the GSA State Tax Information site.